 - Ensuring that students know that their process is as valuable as their product.
 They should not be judged on their standardized test scores or raw aptitude, but on their work and on how they persevere through the learning process.

 The core of Sanford’s culture is growth—in our students as well as our educators.
 Hard work, effort, persistence, and a positive attitude are valued and encouraged.
 These elements of student success are timeless.
 This is where good teaching and learning stem from and what parents should expect to see in their child’s school.

-Mark Anderson is the Head of Sanford School, a PreK-12 private school in the greater Wilmington, Delaware area.
+Mark Anderson is the Head of Sanford School, a preschool-12 private school in the greater Wilmington, Delaware area.